 - a.
-Day-to-day funding, managed by Finance department to ensure that requirements can be met, and this includes replenishment of funds as they mature or are invested: - b.
-Monitoring balance sheet liquidity ratios against internal and regulatory requirements - c.
-Managing the concentration and profile of debt maturities - d.
-Liquidity management and asset and liability mismatching o. alcocation g to the original canal Due within 1 year Due after 1 year December 31, 2020 Accrued expenses and other current liabilities 2,871,207 Total 2,871,207 December 31, 2019 Accrued expenses and other current liabilities 2,846,001 Total 2,846,001 -
+Day-to-day funding, managed by Finance department to ensure that requirements can be met, and this includes replenishment of funds as they mature or are invested. - b.
+Monitoring financial position liquidity ratios against internal and regulatory requirements. - c.
+Managing the concentration and profile of debt maturities. - d.
+Liquidity management and asset and liability mismatching.